sage-code/maj/basic.md

 que     | what?    | qué     | ce
 quo     | how?     | como    | cum

+Notice `u` after, `qu` is silent, so you should say: `ki`, `ke` or `ko`.

 **using verb**

 Most questions are using verbs:

-* qui ser'ure?  = who is ?
+* qui ser'ure der?  = who is there?
-* que mag'ure?  = what are you eating ?
+* que mag'ugo ti ?  = what are you eating ?
-* quo beb'upa?  = how was your drink ?
+* quo ser'upa teo beba ?  = how was your drink ?

 Preposition ubi can be used for questions about location:

 **short form**
-* ubi tu and'ure? = where you going?
+* ubi and'ure ti? = where are you going?
-* ubi tu ven'ure? = where you coming from?
+* ubi ven'ure ti? = where are you coming from?
-* ubi tu ser'ure? = where are you from?
+* ubi ser'ure ti? = where are you from?

 **longer form**
-* ubi ser tsu loca que ty joc'ure? = where is the place you are plaing?
+* ubi seru isa loca que ti joc'ugo? = where is the place you are plaing?
-* ubi ser tsu loca que ny and'ure? = where is the place we  are going?
+* ubi seru isa loca que ni and'ugo? = where is the place we  are going?

 **expressions**

 * von ubi tsu ubi? = from where to where!
 * von hir tsu der! = from here to there!
-* von loca que ty picu!  = from where you like!
+* von loca que ti picu!  = from where you like!

 ## Logic conjunction